JirayuSrisawat-Github/Fortify/README.md

       apiKey: "your-secure-api-key-here"  # Required for API authentication
 ```

+## Firewall Integration

+Fortify supports integrating with system firewalls on both Linux and Windows:

+- **Linux**: Uses either iptables or ufw
+- **Windows**: Uses Windows Firewall (netsh advfirewall)

+⚠️ **Important for Windows Users**:
+- The application **must be run as Administrator** when using Windows Firewall integration
+- For service installations, configure the service to run with administrator privileges
+- Blocking/unblocking operations will fail without elevation

+Set `blockWithFirewall: true` and choose the appropriate `firewallType` for your operating system.

 ## API Endpoints

 Fortify provides management API endpoints that require authentication via the `X-Fortify-Key` header: